avantrec/avantrec.github.io/sonoplus-faq/index.md

 ## How does the SonoPlus AirPlay feature work?

-SonoPlus uses the open source [AirConnect](https://github.com/philippe44/AirConnect) software project to provide AirPlay version 1 capability to all Sonos players.
+SonoPlus uses the open source [AirConnect](https://github.com/philippe44/AirConnect) software project to provide AirPlay version 1 capabilities to all Sonos players.

 SonoPlus detects all Sonos players, and creates AirPlay targets for each of them.
 If an AirPlay stream is started, SonoPlus acts as a bridge between the AirPlay device and speaker, and converts the audio to a streaming format that Sonos can play.